-In many cases, contact with a General Practitioner is the most likely, and sometimes the only way, a patient will come into contact with the health service.
+In many cases, contact with a General Practitioner is the most likely, and sometimes the only way, you or your family will come into contact with the health service.
 The General Practitioner has a special place in our healthcare system – in fact they are not employees of the NHS but play a crucial role within it.

-Cases against GPs have certain recurring features.
-For instance, the consultation between doctor and patient is almost always conducted between just two people.
-In hospital cases decisions and actions occur in a team environment.
+Cases against GPs have some common features.
+For instance, the consultation between you or a family member and your doctor is almost always conducted between just two people.
+In hospital cases decisions and actions are made in a team environment.
 This feature concentrates attention onto what the GP records in the notes of the consultation and to what the parties recall of the consultation.
-Usually, it is the patient that will have the better recollection of these particular conversations.
+Usually, you will have a better recollection of these particular conversations.

 Sometimes episodes of GP care will be precede or punctuate periods of hospital care.
 Sometimes the facts can be complicated and can present difficult legal issues in terms of responsibility after a poor outcome.